forrestkirby/herzogdupont-joomla/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+The Timeline element is based on the Grid element, Copyright (C) 2016–2021 YOOtheme GmbH.
+The Flipcard element is based on the Panel element, Copyright (C) 2016–2021 YOOtheme GmbH.

 ## Description

-This plugin adds the following elements to the element library of the YOOtheme Pro page builder:
+This plugin adds more elements to the element library of the YOOtheme Pro page builder.

 - Toggle Element: Display a button to hide content, switch between content or change its appearance.
 It's based on the UIkit Toggle component with all its options.
 - Progress Element: Display your stats visually in an animated progress bar with a text label.
 It's based on the UIkit Progress component with all its options.